Top 5 Sources of Good CarbohydratesTweet

 3. 100% Whole Wheat Products.
 Whole wheat flour contains nutrients such as vitamins, minerals and fiber that are largely removed during the production of refined white flour.
 Check the nutrition label of bread and pasta to ensure the first ingredient listed is 100% whole wheat flour.
 The same is true for brown vs. white rice.
 Brown rice is left intact and contains more nutrients while white rice is stripped of nutritional value in the name of improving flavor and texture.

 4. Oatmeal.
 Oatmeal is one of the healthiest breakfast foods as it is high in complex carbs and fiber.
 Oatmeal is digested slowly and gives you a steady supply of energy throughout the day.
+Choose traditional oatmeal and add your own ingredients.
+Pre-flavored oatmeal is loaded with sugar and much high in unhealthy calories.

 The Bottom Line